amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Leadership/Engineering-Leadership-Guide.md

 Leadership is not the sole responsibility of those in specific leadership positions (e.g. with seniority, or line management responsibility).
 Distributed leadership aims to provide every individual with the opportunity to impact change.

-Examples of places where ay team member may take a lead:
+Examples of places where any team member may take a lead:

 - All or part of a project

 - A meeting or workshop

 - An investigation

 ### Key aspects of distributed leadership include